 A sealer for stone is none of that - None!

 And that is why I said that the word sealer is wrong when referring to stone.

 The right word is impregnator.

-An impregnator is a below the surface (of the stone) sort of sealer.
-It's a product made of two major components:
+An impregnator is a below the surface of the stone product.
+It's made of two major components:

 The resin is dissolved by and within the carrier.

 The only thing that an impregnator does is dramatically reduce the natural absorbency rate of the stone by filling in the spaces between the single minerals composing the stone.
 These spaces are known as pores - End of the list of performances.